dharmab/bmw-f750gs-f850gs/accessories.md

 [MADSTAD](https://madstad.com/collections/bmw/products/bmw-f750-850gs-2018) has
 different sizes of windshield available for a range of rider heights.
 Note that the side deflectors use the same factory bolt holes as used by a headlight guard.
-The optional side deflectors are therefore not compatbile with the F850GSA or an aftermarket headlight guard.
+The optional side deflectors are therefore not compatible with the F850GSA or an aftermarket headlight guard.
 Also note that the windshield may interfere with the rear view mirrors at some heights and angles, so always test the lock-to-lock steering range after adjusting the windshield.